UofT-DSI/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 Sampling Frame: A list of current entry- and lower-level employees, along with those who left within the last six months.
 Sampling Units: Individual employees in entry- and lower-level positions.
 Sampling Strategy: We’ll use a stratified random sample to make sure we’re hearing from employees across all departments facing high turnover.
+Observational units : are the individual employees in entry- and lower-level positions who either currently work at the company or have recently left.

 Your 5-10 question survey:
 1. How satisfied were you with your role at the company before considering leaving?
 (Scale: 1–5)